apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/operators.rst

 Kubernetes API to launch a pod in a Kubernetes cluster.
 By supplying an image URL and a command with optional arguments, the operator uses the Kube Python Client to generate a Kubernetes API request that dynamically launches those individual pods.
-Under the hood, :class:`~airflow.providers.cncf.kubernetes.hooks.kubernetes.KubernetesHook` creates the connection to the Kubernetes API server.
 Essentially, KubernetesPodOperator packages all the supplied parameters into a request object which is then shipped off to Kubernetes API Server so that the pod to execute your task is created.
 Whenever a task is triggered, a new worker pod is spun up to execute that task.
 And once the task is completed, by default the worker pod is deleted